PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 As a player I want a character to have a class that customizes its capabilities so that I can play more interesting characters

-- ideas
+#### Ideas

 - changes in hit points
 - changes in attack and damage
 - increased critical range or damage
 - bonuses/penalties versus other classes
 - special abilities

-####Samples
+#### Samples

 As a player I want to play a fighter so that I can kick ass and take names